-How to Reuse Containers
+How to Reuse Bottles

 In theory EVERY container can be reused, but, honestly, that’s not the case.
 And, not every container can be reused for whatever purpose, so here’s my process for picking which containers to reuse, how to reuse them, and how to keep yourself organized and looking decently put together!